Hardie82/pocketmoney-at/README.md

 # pocketmoney-at
-A small application to keep track of spending your pocket money.
+An application to keep track of spending your pocket money.